 Furnace Making Banging Noise

-It’s not a positive thing when your furnace is making a banging sound.
+It’s not a great thing when your furnace is making a banging sound.
 It might mean several things.

-Your ductwork can also produce banging sounds when your furnace turns on, because the metal is expanding and contracting.
+Your ductwork can also create banging sounds when your furnace switches on, as the metal is expanding and contracting.